THE PATH is your space for making, meaning, and momentum

 The Preview | 2 Days / 1 Weekend

-Includes: Concept development for new work.
+Includes: Concept and planning development for new work.

 Artists are encouraged to define a key focus or multiple inquiries for their session and submit any relevant materials upon booking.
+A full-day of individual consultations may be booked by councils or arts organisation.

 Testimonials